17 Fads of the 60s as Remembered

 15. Go-Go, Topless, and Other Dances

 New dances were continuing to evolve.
 According to Wikipedia, go-go dancing originated in the early 60s when a lady one night at the Peppermint Lounge in New York City got up on a table and danced the twist.
 Two years later in June of 1964, Carol Doda began topless go-go dancing on Broadway and Columbus in the North Beach area of San Francisco.
-In February of 1966 a fraternity brother who was visiting in San Francisco saw a topless show and sent back a postcard that simply exclaimed, "Topless!
+In February of 1966, a fraternity brother who was visiting in San Francisco saw a topless show and sent back a postcard that simply exclaimed, "Topless!
 Yahoo!"
 It took another year before topless go-go dancing reached the more conservative Midwest.
-By the mid 1960s there were other dances where partners faced each other and danced apart.
-These dances included the Monkey, Jerk, Hanky Pankie, and Do The Freddie.
+By the mid-1960s there were other dances where partners faced each other and danced apart.
+These dances included the Monkey, Jerk, Hanky Panky, and Do The Freddie.

 Sit-ins were very popular by 1965.
 In this type of activity one or more people nonviolently occupy an area for protests to promote political or social change.
 Afro-Americans had used this tactic at lunch counters and other public places as civil disobedience which led to the passage of the Civil Rights Act of 1964.
 Students were also using sit-ins to protest the Vietnam War draft.

 Teach-ins were gatherings of students, professors, and other speakers on college campuses which began as seminars, but later turned into forums of taking action against a university or government agency.
 According to Wikipedia, a teach-in at the University of Michigan in May of 1965 began by discussing the Vietnam War draft, and later evolved into the planning of the logistics for taking over the university.
-Teach-ins of this type were very popular throughout the United States's involvement in the Vietnam War.
+Teach-ins of this type were very popular throughout the United States' involvement in the Vietnam War.

 The 60s were an extremely interesting, turbulent, and exciting time in my life.
-There were many new fads, and in this hub I only list the ones which had an impression on me.
-Many of the other fads which I did not list certainly can not be overlooked.
+There were many new fads, and in this hub, I only list the ones which had an impression on me.
+Many of the other fads which I did not list certainly cannot be overlooked.

 © 2012 Paul Richard Kuehn